 To search for an in-network pediatrician, you have two options:

-2. Search online at Blue Care Network
+2. Search online at Aetna Academic Health Plan

 It can take many days or weeks to see a pediatrician as a new patient.
 If your child needs to be seen right away for a non-life threatening illness or injury, call an Urgent Care to find out if they can treat your child.
 Be sure to tell the Urgent Care your child's age as some Urgent Care facilities have age restrictions for young children and babies.
 Find Urgent Care facilities on our Local Health Facilities Map.